-The direct emissions of N2O from use of synthetic fertiliser are calculated from data on total annual amount of fertiliser sold in Norway and its nitrogen content corrected for the amount of synthetic fertiliser applied in forest.
+The direct emissions of N_2O from use of synthetic fertiliser are calculated from data on total annual amount of fertiliser sold in Norway and its nitrogen content corrected for the amount of synthetic fertiliser applied in forest.
 The resulting amount that is applied on agricultural fields is multiplied with the IPCC default emission factor.
-The emissions are corrected for NH3 that volatilises during spreading.
+The emissions are corrected for NH_3 that volatilises during spreading.

-Statistics Norway's NH3 model (described in section 6.3.2) is used for calculating the emissions of NH3 from the use of synthetic fertiliser.
 The calculations of NH3 emissions from the use of synthetic fertiliser are based on the amounts of nitrogen supplied and emission factors for the percentage of nitrogen emitted as NH3 during spreading.

-6.4.2.2.
+6.5.2.2.
 Manure applied to soils

 In Norway, all animal excreta that are not deposited during grazing are used as manure and applied to soils.
-Further, it is assumed that animals do not emit N_2O themselves, but emissions of N_2O and NH_3 from manure management before manure application on fields are taken into account (see section 6.3.2).
+Further, it is assumed that animals do not emit N_2O themselves, but emissions of N_2O and NH_3 from manure management before manure application on fields are taken into account (see section 6.4.2).

-The emission of N2O from manure used as fertiliser is calculated by multiplying the total amount of N in manure used as fertiliser with the IPCC default emission factor.
-The N2O emissions are corrected for NH3 that volatilises during spreading.
+The emission of N_2O from manure used as fertiliser is calculated by multiplying the total amount of N in manure used as fertiliser with the IPCC default emission factor.
+The N_2O emissions are corrected for NH_3 that volatilises during spreading.

 Statistics Norway's NH3 model is used for calculating emissions of NH3 from spreading of manure on cultivated fields and meadow.
-The principle for the model is given in figure 6.1 in section 6.3.2.
 A spreading module in the NH3 model gives the relative distribution of manure spread as fertiliser, distributed on different spreading methods.
-Total emissions from spreading are estimated by emission factors for the different spreading methods multiplied by the amount of manure.
-The amount of manure is estimated by the number of animals and manure production factors for each type of animal.
+Total emissions from spreading are estimated by emission factors for each different spreading method multiplied by the amount of manure nitrogen.
+The total amount of manure nitrogen is estimated by the number of animals and nitrogen excretion factors for each type of animal.

-6.4.2.3.
+6.5.2.3.
 N_2O from biological nitrogen fixation